2. Environment Setup

 2.3.
 ModelZoo (Optional)

 TPU-MLIR comes with the yolov5s model.
-If you want to run other models, you need to download them from ModelZoo.
-The path is as follows:
+If you want to run other models, you need to download them from ModelZoo provided in the SDK package.

 After downloading, put it in the same directory as tpu-mlir.
 The path in docker should be /workspace/model-zoo